pduey/local-dev-env/README.md

 # local development environment
 oh-my-zsh customizations, brew bundle, emacs config, iTerm2 config...
 Clone the repo and follow instructions.

+# git
+copy the dotgitconfig and dotgitignore from this repo into ~/.gitconfig and ~/.gitignore

 # iTerm2
 1. go to iTerm2 -> Settings -> General -> Settings and import iTerm2\ State.itermexport